agonath/HTML_Console/README.md

 Missing/ Todos
 -----------------
-[CTRL+C] / [Crtl+V] - ist theoretical implemented, but due to browser restrictions not working. (need to work around) Command history and [Arrow key up/down] is not implemented.
-The "backend" needs real functionality.
+[CTRL+C] / [Crtl+V] - ist theoretical implemented, but due to browser restrictions not working. (need to work around) The "backend" needs real functionality.
 Some sort of web token based security must be added.
 (Json web token / JWT)